bartslot/superkit/README.md

 ## License

 SuperKit is released under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE.md](/LICENSE.md) file for details.

 ---